Skip to content

 • Invalidates the relevant cache entries

-3. Create a GET /api/store/cache-stats endpoint that shows cache statistics
+3. Create a GET /api/store/cache-stats endpoint that returns cache statistics

 Test with: